RoskiDeluge/paseo-sdk/README.md

 ### `client.actorName`

-The ID of the pod created during initialization.
+The ID of the actor created during initialization.

-### `.usePod(id: string)`
+### `.useActor(id: string)`

-Selects the current pod (e.g. `user-42`, `team-alpha`, `service-monitor`).
+Selects the current actor.

 ### `.sendPrompt(prompt: string): Promise<string>`

-Sends a prompt to the pod.
-Returns the response (can be LLM-generated or custom logic).
+Sends a prompt to the actor.
+Returns the response.

 ### `.getConversation(): Promise<{ prompt, response }[]>`

-Retrieves full conversation history for the current pod.
+Retrieves full conversation history for the current actor.

 ### `.set(key: string, value: string): Promise<void>`

-Stores a value in the pod's key-value memory.
+Stores a value in the actor's key-value memory.

 ### `.get(key: string): Promise<string | null>`

-Retrieves a value by key from the pod's memory.
+Retrieves a value by key from the actor's memory.

 ---